top of page

 2. Conceptual Design

 Architects develop rough sketches and ideas that explore different ways to meet the project goals.
 This stage is highly creative and often involves brainstorming sessions.
 For instance, a school design might focus on maximizing natural light and creating open learning spaces.
+A commercial project in an urban setting with little available land may need to consider before anything else, how many parking spaces will fit onsite.

 3. Schematic Design